Temeteron/multiply-matrix/README.md

 # multiply-matrix
-Multiplication of 2 matrixes in C
+Multiplication of 2 matrices in C